mdc-git/ddev-sveltekit/README.md

   this essentially handles outgoing cors fetch requests in endpoints.

-  it should set the outgoing Origin to DDEV_PRIMARY_URL
+  it should override the outgoing Origin to DDEV_PRIMARY_URL

   so that it is consistent with the servers Access-Control-Allow-Origin